How to Prepare

-- 300 yard shuttle run in a minimum time of 75 seconds
+- 300 yard shuttle run in a maximum time of 85 seconds

-- 1.5 mile walk/run in a minimum time of 18 minutes
+- 1.5 mile walk/run in a maximum time of 18 minutes

-- 165 pound unconscious victim drag for a distance of 75 feet in 35 seconds
+- 150 pound unconscious victim drag for a distance of 75 feet

 - 20 full range sit-ups in 1 minute